-New measures to mitigate the risk of polio transmission to Australia
+New measures to mitigate the risk of polio transmission within Australia

 Threats to public health